Project LeadDr Lucy Buzacott

 - gather in-depth data from secondary English teachers about their experiences of teaching Australian literature

 - develop resources for texts that are often not taught, but that represent the diverse ways of articulating Australian experiences.

-The research design included a nationwide survey of English teachers and three workshops for English teachers in collaboration with the Victorian Association for the Teaching of English (VATE).
+The research design includes a survey and three workshops for English teachers.

-The project was a collaboration between the Melbourne Graduate School of Education, The University of Melbourne and LaTrobe University.
-The project was supported by the Copyright Agency.
+The project is a collaboration between the Melbourne Graduate School of Education, The University of Melbourne and LaTrobe University.
+The project is supported by the Copyright Agency.

 Are you teaching English in Year F-10?
 How do you go about selecting and teaching Australian texts?

 Share your views on Australian literature and contribute to the development of future resources for schools.
 Please complete this short survey to provide your input to this important research.

 Workshops for English teachers will be held on 1 December, 5 December and 12 December 2016.

 Workshop participants will be introduced to new Australian texts and short stories, particularly by Indigenous and migrant writers suitable for years 7-10.
 The workshops will offer different approaches to teaching these texts, aligning these with the Victorian curriculum and VCE Units 1-2 English and literature.

 To register your interest please email firstname.lastname@example.org.